habid22/acne-detection-model/METHODOLOGY.md

 ## 10. Conclusion

 This methodology document provides a comprehensive overview of the data collection, preprocessing, training, and evaluation processes used in developing the AI-powered acne detection system.
-The approach combines state-of-the-art computer vision techniques with rigorous validation methods to ensure reliable and reproducible results.
+The approach combines computer vision techniques with validation methods to ensure reliable and reproducible results.

+**Important Note**: This model was developed as a showcase project with available resources and represents a proof-of-concept implementation.
+Performance metrics are below industry standards and the model is not intended for clinical or production use.

 ### Key Methodological Strengths